AshmitaKayastha/CL0835_FinalProject/README.md

 ## **Prerequisites**

 - AWS Account with IAM permissions for EKS, ECR, EC2, and S3
-- AWS CLI installed and configured
-- Docker installed
 - `kubectl` and `eksctl` installed
-- Amazon Cloud9 (optional but recommended)
+- Amazon Cloud9
-- An existing S3 bucket for hosting background images
+- S3 bucket for hosting background images

 ---